Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 UMC (United Microelectronics)

-Risk: Same Taiwan tail risk as TSM but without the AI-accelerator upside.
+Risk: Same Taiwan tail risk as TSM but without the AI accelerator upside.
+Squeezed between SMIC (subsidized Chinese capacity) and TSMC (technology lead).

-Verdict — Skip: You get Taiwan risk without the AI upside.
+Verdict — Skip: Taiwan risk without the AI upside.
 Express mature-node exposure via GFS instead, or via the equipment makers that sell to both.

-Layer 3 top pick: TSM sized for tail risk; GFS as defensive diversification.
+Layer 3 top pick: TSM sized for tail risk; GFS as defensive mature-node diversification.

 Layer 4 — AI compute and networking

-This is where the rally was loudest.
-It is also where the bifurcation between "structural moat" and "expensive momentum" matters most.
+This is where earnings season will be loudest.
+It is also where the bifurcation between "structural moat" and "expensive momentum" matters most heading into Q2 prints.

 NVIDIA (NVDA)

 Risk: ASIC threat (Google TPU, Meta MTIA, AWS Trainium).
-The current ~25× forward P/E is forgiving of mild deceleration.
-Any quarter that breaks the 70%+ DC growth pattern compresses the multiple.
+The current forward multiple is forgiving of mild deceleration; any quarter that breaks the 70%+ DC growth pattern compresses the multiple.

-Verdict — Core buy: The narrative is "expensive" but the forward multiple has actually compressed.
-Dollar entry at record highs, multiple at 5-year average.
+Verdict — Core buy: Narrative is "expensive" but the forward multiple is roughly in line with history while earnings are at all-time highs.
 Concentration risk is real — size to your conviction on the ASIC-vs-merchant-silicon debate.

 AMD